Zoran Janković (politician): Public perception

 Throughout his presence in the public life, Janković has been mired in scandals.
 This is alleged by his detractors and acknowledged by his sympathisers.
 The latter say that while every politician is corrupt, at least Janković is "a man of action" and has finally done something for residents of Ljubljana.
 This normally refers to him having built the Stožice stadium.
 His opponents point out, however, that he built it with taxpayers' money and that his family and companies owned by them have benefited to the tune of many millions from backhanders paid by building contractors engaged to construct it, while subcontractors were not paid for their work, supposedly for lack of funds.

 In 1998, the left liberal magazine Mladina accused Janković of having used his influence as businessman in order to secure his younger son's participation in the spring matura state exams, although he should have first passed two retake exams.
 In October 2011, a whole episode of the talk political show Pogledi Slovenije, aired by the national broadcaster RTV Slovenija, was focused on Janković's alleged nepotism.

 He has been a target of satire, especially by the popular comedian Denis Avdić.
-In May 2012 it was revealed that the Slovene tax administration is investigating how 400 thousand out of the 15 million euros, paid by the City of Ljubljana to the Stožice Sports Park construction contractor (GREP), ended on the account of the KLM Naložbe company, which is majority-owned by Zoran Janković.
+In May 2012, it was revealed that the Slovene tax administration was investigating how 400 thousand out of the 15 million euros, paid by the City of Ljubljana to the Stožice Sports Park construction contractor (GREP), ended on the account of the KLM Naložbe company, which is majority-owned by Zoran Janković.

-Janković and his son Jure are under investigation by the tax authorities and the police in connection with the Cypriot company Blue Train of which Jure Janković has been revealed to be a director.
+Janković and his son Jure were also under investigation by the tax authorities and the police in connection with the Cypriot company Blue Train of which Jure Janković had been revealed to be a director.

 He is perennially cited as one of the most influential people in the country.